AutoTrader-MM/road-to-quant/README.md

   - [ ] Coursera course from Princeton: Algorithms, part 1 and 2

-  3 Machine learning and AI:
+  3 Machine learning and AI

     * https://mlcourse.ai/book/index.html, Elements of statistical learning
     *Foundations of Reinforcement Learning with Applications in Finance, Ashwin Rao, he has a whole course website with assignments and exams